engula/engula/docs/design.md

 When a database is created, the supreme unit registers the database and provisions a group of control units for it.
 These control units form a replication group that is capable of fail-over and self-repair like the supreme units.
 The control unit serves as the housekeeper of a database.
-Although the control unit manages different kinds of units in different ways, there are some common principles as well:
+The control unit manages different kinds of units in different ways, but the common principles are as follows:

 - Scale units that are overloaded or underloaded.
 - Monitor the health of individual units and replace broken ones.

 The control unit exposes APIs to create, delete, and configure collections.
 Collections of the same database share the same set of units.
-The compute unit is responsible to process client commands and persist data to the journal unit and the storage unit.
+The compute unit is responsible to process client commands and it persists data to the journal unit and the storage unit.
-The journal and the storage together consist of the persistent state of a database.
+In other words, the journal and the storage consist of the persistent state of a database.

 #### Journal